 Where I can, I’ve included tours that are worth taking and classes that I really enjoy.

 1. Tulum Archaeological Zone

-No trip to Tulum would be complete with a visit to the Tulum Archaeological Site.
+No trip to Tulum would be complete without a visit to the Tulum Archaeological Site.

 It may not be the largest ruins in Mexico, but it is definitely one of the most beautiful.